KeltonMVP/rules/docs/factions/departments/pd.en.md

 <span style="color:var(--pink);">9.3</span> Before placing a radar in a specific area, you must ask 3 times on [<span style="color:var(--pink);">/d</span>], with a minimum of 10 seconds between each, if the area is clear.
 If the area is not within your city, you must request permission from a rank 4+ member from that city on [<span style="color:var(--pink);">/d</span>].
 If you don't receive an answer, you may place the radar after 1 minute.
 If you are refused (with a valid reason), you must wait 5 minutes before making another request.

 !!! danger "Important"
-    The above rule does not apply when a colleague announces on [<span style="color:var(--pink);">/d</span>] that an area has been cleared and you have proof of this announcement, and you take over that area.
+    If a colleague announces on [<span style="color:var(--pink);">/d</span>] that an area has been cleared and you have proof of this announcement, you can take over the area without asking if it is available.

+    - Members of the department in whose city the area is located can take over directly, announcing this on [<span style="color:var(--pink);">/d</span>].<br/>
+    - Members of other departments must continue to proceed according to rule 9.3.

 <span style="color:var(--pink);">9.3.1</span> You are required to have evidence of the agreement received or, in its absence, with those 3 inquiries on [<span style="color:var(--pink);">/d</span>].
 If you do not have it, you will be sanctioned with <span style="color:red;">Faction Warn.</span>